edgeless-project/nextless/documentation/building_applications.md

 * `"scaling_mode": {}`: can be set to one of:
   * `singleton`: There will be only one physical instance of the actor.
   * `scalable`: Also requires `"min_instances": "10"` and `"max_instances": "25"` and allows the orchestrator to dynamically scale the number of instances based on the load.
-  * `all_nodes`: Tries to place an instance of the actor on all nodes fitting the constraints.
+  * `all_nodes`: Tries to place an instance of the actor on all nodes matching the constraints.

 There are various annotations limiting the placement of the logical instances:
 * `"node_ids_allowed": "uuid,uuid"`: Limits the instances to the listed node uuids.